Robbybp/incidence_examples/incidence_examples/example1/README.md

-## Fixing degrees of freedom in a chemical looping reactor
+## Fixing degrees of freedom and structural singularity in a chemical looping reactor